franciscofunes/franciscofunes/README.md

 ### Hello!
 How are you? 🚀

-✅ I'm a Front-End Developer and have completed the Technical Superior Systems Analysis program at [IFTS N° 21](http://www.ifts21.edu.ar/#sistemas) in Argentina, Buenos Aires, CABA.
+✅ I'm a Software Developer and have completed the Technical Superior Systems Analysis program at [IFTS N° 21](http://www.ifts21.edu.ar/#sistemas) in Argentina, Buenos Aires, CABA.

 ✅ In 2023, I successfully completed my studies in [Technology Management](https://formacioncontinua.unlam.edu.ar/index.php?seccion=2&idArticulo=54) at the University of La Matanza.

+✅ With over 2 years of experience as a Software Developer, I boast a track record of contributing to high-performing teams.
+This involves delivering innovative customer-centered products that not only meet but exceed business needs.
+My entrepreneurial and lean mindset has been honed through experience in both established multinationals and startups undergoing hyper-growth stages.

 📝 How can you find me?